What is a Medical Resident?: A Complete Guide

 6. What’s the Difference Between a Medical Resident and An Attending Physician?

 An attending physician is a doctor who has completed med school and residency training.
-They are board-certified in their specialty and appointed by their hospital to overview patient care and make decisions.
+They are board-certified in their specialty and appointed by their hospital to oversee patient care and make decisions.
 Medical residents are doctors in training who work alongside attending physicians.

 7. Do Residents Perform Surgery?